Southern Arterial Route: 1984

+The November 1984 Sydney Road Hierarchy Plan (SRHP) Summary Report included a note that "Wilson St/Abercrombie St route south of Cleveland St is not favoured by Council as a sub-arterial but has been agreed to in the short term pending improvements to St Pauls Square and Botany Road."

+1985

 In 1985, there was provision for a future corridor for a southern arterial road, but no allocation of funds.

-Pyrmont-Alexandria traffic management proposal (1980s-1990s)
+Pyrmont-Alexandria traffic management proposal (1986-1990s)

 Southern Arterial Route announcement

 The proposal by the DMR of a one-way pair system of Wattle/Abercrombie Streets northbound and Harris/Regent Streets southbound was announced in April 1986.
 In April it was believed the road would require the resumption of 7 properties with 5 further properties further affected.
 It was forecast to cost $12 million.
 Work was expected to begin early in the financial year from mid-1986, wholly funded by the state government.
 The plan included new roundabouts at present day Euston Road and Sydney Park Road, and at Bridge Road and Wattle Street.
 It was considered as a bypass of the existing two-lane Princes Highway through Newtown.

 A January 1987 article suggests that "in the face of such obtuseness" regarding increased traffic due to the Darling Harbour Project, "it was understandable that local residents commissioned their own "community impact statement" of traffic management by the Department of Main Roads" in Ultimo, Pyrmont and Chippendale from an independent consultant, Mr Jonathan Falk, last year".
 It also suggested converting the "existing railway lines under Pier Street and Broadway", also known as The Goods Line into a road.

 Amid concern in 1987 about traffic congestion caused by cars on George Street, Sydney delaying buses (before a bus lane was installed in July 1997), Opposition spokesperson on transport at the time Bruce Baird claimed "Every major traffic study on the area agreed on the solution to the problem" - "A southern arterial road should be built to provide an access road from the western distributor to the southern suburbs, greatly reducing traffic congestion in the area".

+An undated technical report on acoustic impacts of the route exists.